mycroftwilde/P_Template_Test/TableofContents/New/README.md

 ### The Start of your Self-Hosting Journey: From PC to Portainer

-The Requirement you have to Self-Hosting is an Extra PC -> The last one you upgraded from should do just fine!
+The Only Requirement you have to Self-Host is an Extra PC -> The last one you upgraded from should do just fine!